Balthazar33/opinionated-rn-template/README.md

 This template uses **Jest** to run tests.
 Test files (named as `<component-name>.test.ts/tsx`) can be found under the folders named `__tests__`.\
 The setup/config for `Jest` can be found in the `jestSetup.js` and `jest.config.js` files in the project root.
+Mock service worker (MSW) has been configured to mock http request responses.
+[Learn more](https://mswjs.io/)

 Run sample tests with the following commands:
 ```bash